openstack/openstack-ansible/doc/source/install-guide/configure-networking.rst

-   should include all IP addresses manually configured on target hosts in the `the section called "Configuring the network" <sec-hosts-target-network.html>`__, internal load balancers, service network bridge, and any other devices to avoid conflicts during the automatic IP address generation process.
+   should include all IP addresses manually configured on target hosts in the `the section called "Configuring the network" <sec-hosts-target-network.html>`__, internal load balancers, service network bridge, deployment hosts and any other devices to avoid conflicts during the automatic IP address generation process.

    Add individual IP addresses on separate lines.
 For example, to prevent use of 203.0.113.101 and 201: